marmelab/selenium-smart-wait/README.md

 ## API

+- `elementsCountIs`: wait until the specified count of elements is found.
 - `elementValueIs`: wait until the element has the specified value. *You should only pass input elements to this condition.*
 - `elementIsClicked`: wait until the element has been successfully clicked.
 - `elementHasBeenSentKeys`: wait until the element has successfully been sent keys clicked.